 Emerging Trends and Challenges

-- 45% of contractors turn down projects because of skilled labor shortages.
+- In 2021, 45% of contractors turned down projects because of skilled labor shortages.
 [USCC]

-- 97% of contractors experience a moderate to high impact on their business from material cost fluctuations.
+- 97% of contractors experienced a moderate to high impact on their business from material cost fluctuations.
 [USCC]

-- 19% report impacts from roofing materials costs.
+- 19% of businesses reported impacts from roofing materials costs.
 [USCC]

-- 31% report impacts from the increasing lumber and wood costs.
+- 31% of businesses reported impacts from the increasing lumber and wood costs.
 [USCC]

-- 43% report impacts from the fluctuating costs of steel.
+- 43% of survey respondents reported impacts from the fluctuating costs of steel.
 [USCC]

 - The average backlog of projects for general contractors decreased from 9.4 months in 2021 Q3 to 8.4 months in 2021 Q4.
 [USCC]